 I hope you enjoy my first series, and may there be many more to come.

 Renée Dahlia is an unabashed romance reader who loves feisty women and strong, clever men.
 Her books reflect this, with a side-note of dark humour.
 Renée has a science degree in physics.
-When not distracted by the characters fighting for attention in her brain, she works in the horse racing industry doing data analysis.
-She writes for two racing publications, churning out feature articles, interviews and advertorials.
+When not distracted by the characters fighting for attention in her brain, she works in the horse racing industry doing data analysis, and writing magazine articles.
 When she isn’t reading or writing, Renée wrangles a partner, four children, and volunteers on the local cricket club committee as well as for Romance Writers Australia.